 Stay Safe Working Online – How Freelance Writers Can Avoid Scams

 Writing is a rewarding job that you can do from almost anywhere, but if you’re working online, you’ll have to navigate through low pay jobs, scams, and non-paying clients to find real work.
-Supporting yourself in the gig economy is possible, and a popular choice, but you have to learn to watch for and avoid freelance writing scams.
+Supporting yourself in the gig economy lifestyle is possible, and a popular choice, but you have to learn to watch for and avoid freelance writing scams.
 Use the following tips to protect yourself while writing.

 Don’t Pay to Work